Sarissa: Composition and utility

 The sarissa is made of two core parts: a long wooden shaft and a metal tip.
 A third part that may have existed for some sarissas was a metal spear-butt at the reverse end.
 The metal butt of the sarissa could be used to safely stow it in the ground without damaging the shaft when not in use.

 Two types of wood are favored as likely candidates for the shaft: ash wood combines length, flexibility, and being lightweight, while cornel wood is shorter but stronger.
 (Note: Both ash and cornel wood would have been easily available in Macedonia and the Near East.
 The sarissa being made of ash is supported by ancient sources and historians such as Edmund Lammert, Anthony Snodgrass, and Nicholas Victor Sekunda.
 The other possibility is that resilient cornel (also known as cornelian cherry) was used instead, based on Theophratus's writings, and is favored by historians such as Robin Lane Fox, Minor Markle, and Peter Connolly.
 Cornel is stronger and tougher, but doesn't grow as long, suggesting either shorter sarissas or some kind of combination shaft hewed from multiple lumber strands.)
-The shaft was probably slightly tapered, narrowing some toward the end.
+The shaft was probably slightly tapered, narrowing somewhat toward the end.
 The size of the tip is disputed; much scholarship from 1970-2000 favored a comparatively large and heavy spearhead shaped like a leaf on the basis of an archaeological find by Manolis Andronikos of such an implement in a Macedonian tomb at Vergina, 51 cm long.
 21st-century scholarship has been more skeptical this was really a sarissa head that was found.
 (Note: The leaf-shaped chunk of iron found by Andronikos at Vergina was a hefty 1.235 kg.
 Peter Connolly writes that this was more likely a spear butt rather than a spearhead, while Nicholas Victor Sekunda suggests that it was a spearhead, but one used only on ceremonial spears meant as a badge of rank (similar to the later use of spontoons as symbols of authority), perhaps by royal somatophylakes ("bodyguards") given that the wielder apparently merited a tomb.
 Connolly also writes that smaller spearheads were found at Vergina as well, and that these smaller spearheads should be taken as the default form.)
 Nicholas Victor Sekunda favors the metal tip being smaller at around 13.5 cm, made of iron, and diamond shaped.
 Ancient writers say that the sarissa was capable of piercing both shield and armor, which suggests to Sekunda the use of a small but focused spearhead rather than a broad one.
 Additionally, the Alexander Mosaic seems to show small spearheads, and small spearheads match what later medieval pikemen found to work the best.